xdelmo/react-tailwind-pixabay-gallery/README.md

 # Photo Gallery

-This is photo gallery built with React, Tailwind and Pixabay's APIs
+This is a photo gallery built with React, Tailwind and Pixabay's APIs

 ## Table of contents